amanikiruga/amanikiruga.github.io/_drafts/2021-09-10-js-fundamentals.md

 x[0] // 'HI'
 x[1] // undefined
 x[2] // 'Everyone!'
-Trailing commas, however, are ignnored. let funny = ['A', , 'Man', 'Walked', ,] funny.length //5, last comma only is ignored bad practice to use commas, better use undefined
+Trailing commas, however, are ignored. let funny = ['A', , 'Man', 'Walked', ,] funny.length //5, last comma only is ignored its not best practice to use commas, better use undefined
  ```

  ### Numbers